rockettheme/docs/Docs/joomla/templates/interstellar/faq.md

 No, Interstellar is only compatible with Joomla 3.4+.

-## Is There a Way to Use a Normal Menu on the Front Page?

-Absolutely!
-Just use a **Menu** particle or module in place of the Overlay Toggle particle in the Navigation section.

 ## What is Gantry?

 [Gantry][gantry] is, as a basic definition, a framework used for assembling, building and maintaining a RocketTheme template.
 It is an advanced platform for dramatically extending the capabilities of the entire theming system of Joomla.